Gregory-Eales/ml-implementations/Linear-Regression/README.md

 </p>

 ## About:
-- overview of the algorithm and its implementation
+Implementation of linear regression trained to perform binary classification.

 ## Requirements:
-- include required libraries and versions
+- Numpy v1.16.4
+- Matplotlib

 ## Algorithm:
-- explain algorithm overview
-- show pseudocode
-- explain implementation details
+Linear regression is a line fitting algorithm that updates its parameters using gradient descent.
+In this implementation, linear regression is used as a binary classifier to predict if a data sample is from a distribution.

-## Environment:
+## Data:
-- explain the environment and/or data
-- show screenshots/tables/plots
+The data used is generated from two overlapping gaussian distributions.
+This provides a perfect test case for a binary classifier.

 ## Training:
 - explain training methods
 - plot accuracy and loss through training

 ## Results:
 - show end result accuracy
 - show prediction plot
 - include closing thoughts + improvements